 From backlighting TVs to empowering mobile devices and harnessing the sun's energy, compound semiconductor chips are playing an ever-increasing role in modern life.
 This is set to continue, but who had the biggest breakthroughs?
 Which pioneering companies from around the globe created the best opportunities for the compound semiconductors industry?

-The CS Industry Awards 2013 will recognise success and development along the entire value chain of the Compound Semiconductor industry from research to completed device, focusing on the people, processes and products that drive the industry forward.
+The CS Industry Awards 2014 will recognise success and development along the entire value chain of the compound semiconductor industry from research to completed device, focusing on the people, processes and products that drive the industry forward.
 The CS Industry Awards will remind us what is good about the industry - the people who drive it with their technical expertise and customer orientated perspectives.
 Nominations are open to all companies, individuals and organisations within the CS industry and voting will occur through Compound Semiconductor online and print services.

 Substrates & Materials Award